Hand Cramps: Cause and Treatments

 muscle spasms.
 These are uncontrollable or involuntary muscle contraction.
 Spasms do not allow the muscle tissues to relax, in some cases making the experience quite painful.

-In this article, we will explore the common causes of hand cramps, ranging from dehydration to chronic medical conditions.
-We will also provide effective treatment options to alleviate discomfort and prevent recurrence.
+This article outlines the most common causes of hand cramps.
+It also provide effective treatment options to alleviate discomfort and prevent recurrence.

 What causes muscles to spasm?